blocknative/web3-onboard/packages/magic/README.md

 `npm i @web3-onboard/magic`

-Head over to https://magic.link/ and signup to get an API key
+Head over to https://magic.link/ and sign up to get an API key

 ## Options